ictinnovations/ictagent/doc/user_guide_extension.md

 ### Open the Web Phone / Popup

 - To open the web phone click on the extension icon, it will open the Web Phone Window.
-- Right click the extension icon it will open the **Phone / Popup** Window.
+- Enable the checkbox **autoload widget popup** it will automatically open the Popup window when the number is clicked.

 ### Make a Call